TCLabs-Systems/git-chain/README.md

 # If the backup branch already exists, then it is replaced.
 git chain backup

+# Merge all branches on the chain
+git chain merge

+# Merge all branches, except don't merge the root (usually main/master)
+git chain merge --ignore-root

 # Rebase all branches on the chain.
 git chain rebase
 # Run at most one rebase that will perform a history rewrite.
 git chain rebase --step
+# Rebase all branches on the chain, except don't rebase from the root (usually main/master)
+git chain rebase --ignore-root

 # Push all branches on the current chain to their upstreams.
 # Note: this is not a force push!